 There have been no studies of survivorship, and it is estimated that the average lifespan of loggerhead shrikes in the wild is between 7 and 8 years.
 However, the longest-living loggerhead shrike recorded was a male from California that lived for almost 11 years and 9 months.
 It was released in 2010 by ornithologists.

 Loggerhead shrikes are still numerous in some areas of North America (particularly the south and west), but their populations have fallen sharply over the past half-century.
-They are listed as a species of least concern with numbers greater than 10,000 individuals according to the IUCN’s Red List of Threatened Species.
 The Loggerhead is listed as threatened or endangered in 14 states and endangered in Canada.
 Populations have experienced long-term declines throughout most of the eastern and mid-western United States.
 There are thought to be less than 100 loggerhead shrikes left in Virginia.
 The last known breeding pair at the Smithsonian Conservation Biology Institute nested in the crane yards in 1992.

 Reasons for the decline of loggerhead shrikes are poorly understood.
 Although a specific cause or causes have not been determined, it has been hypothesized that changes in habitat loss due to land-use and farming practices could be factors.
 The transition from small farm fields with brushy vegetation and trees along fencerows—which provided nesting sites and hunting perches—to larger intensive farms with fewer fencerows and scattered trees could contribute to population declines.

 In addition, the replacement of native, warm-season grasses with cool-season species may be partially to blame.
 The species’ decline coincides with the introduction and increased use of chemical pesticides between the 1940s and 1970s, and may result in part from the birds' ingestion of pesticide-laced prey from treated fields.